SmartCambridge/bus_info/bus-data-summary.md

 alone containing copies of all other referenced entities.
 Because files contain a single Service they also contain a single Operator.

-In addition, the files impliment a 1:1 relationship between JourneyPatterns and JourneyPatternSections, and Routes and RouteSections.
+The files implement a 1:1 relationship between JourneyPatterns and JourneyPatternSections, and between Routes and RouteSections.

+Very few VehicleJourneys include VehicleJourneyTimingLinks, implying that the VehicleJourney keeps to the JourneyPatternTimingLinks of the underlying JourneyPattern.
+Where VehicleJourneyTimingLinks apepar, they only contain empty To and From entities.

 SequenceNo
 ----------